Azure/azure-sdk-for-net/sdk/deviceupdate/Azure.IoT.DeviceUpdate/samples/Sample3_ImportUpdateAsync.md

 For device update to be importable you need not only the actual payload file but also the corresponding import manifest document.
 See [Import-Concepts](https://docs.microsoft.com/azure/iot-hub-device-update/import-concepts) for details about import manifest.

-For the sample below, use proper `account-id` and `instance-id`.
-You can find the right value in Azure Portal.
+For the sample below, you can set `accountEndpoint` and `instance` in an environment variable.

 ```C# Snippet:AzDeviceUpdateSample2_CreateDeviceUpdateClient
 Uri endpoint = new Uri("https://<account-id>.api.adu.microsoft.com");